-The conservative “Reagan Revolution” lingered over an open field of candidates from both parties as voters approached the presidential election of 1988.
+The conservative “Reagan Revolution” lingered over the presidential election of 1988.
 At stake was the legacy of a newly empowered conservative movement, a movement that would move forward with Reagan’s vice president, George H. W. Bush, who triumphed over Massachusetts Governor Michael Dukakis with a promise to continue the conservative work that had commenced in the 1980s.

-The post-Cold War world was not without international conflicts.
-Congress granted President Bush approval to intervene in Kuwait in Operation Desert Shield and Operation Desert Storm, commonly referred to as the first Gulf War.
+The post-Cold War world was not without international conflicts, however.
+When Iraq invaded the small but oil-rich nation of Kuwait in 1990, Congress granted President Bush approval to intervene.
+The United States laid the groundwork for intervention–Operation Desert Shield–in August and commenced combat operations–Operation Desert Storm–in January 1991.
 With the memories of Vietnam still fresh, many Americans were hesitant to support military action that could expand into a protracted war or long-term commitment of troops.
-But the war was a swift victory for the United States.
+But the Gulf War was a swift victory for the United States.
+New technologies–including laser-guided precision bombing–amazed Americans, who could now watch 24-hour live coverage of the war on The Cable News Network (CNN).
+The Iraqi army disintegrated after only a hundred hours of ground combat.
 President Bush and his advisers opted not to pursue the war into Baghdad and risk an occupation and insurgency.
 And so the war was won.
 Many wondered if the “ghosts of Vietnam” had been exorcised.
 Bush won enormous popularity.
 Gallup polls showed a job approval rating as high as 89% in the weeks after the end of the war.

 President Bush’s popularity seemed to suggest an easy reelection in 1992.
 Bush faced a primary challenge from political commentator Patrick Buchanan, a former Reagan and Nixon White House adviser, who cast Bush as a moderate, an unworthy steward of the conservative movement who was unwilling to fight for conservative Americans in the nation’s ongoing “culture war.”
 Buchanan did not defeat Bush in the Republican primaries, but he inflicted enough damage to weaken his candidacy.